scribe-security/docs/docs/quick-start/set-up-integration/set-up-github.md

         The `on: push` segment of this workflow means that whenever there is a `push` into this repository, a new signed SBOM of the repository will be sent to the evidence store of your Scribe hub.

-        Once this evidence is uploaded to your Scribe Hub you'd be able to see it on your [evidence report](../../../advanced-guide/scribe-hub-reports/evidence).
+        Once this evidence is uploaded to your Scribe Hub you'd be able to see it on your **[evidence report](../../scribe-hub-reports/evidence)**.

         </details>